Trackers A-Team (Advanced Team)

 Leadership Role

 Participants are seen as young leaders in the Trackers Community.
 They have the option to share skills, becoming a force multiplier for learning in our community.
 They engage in forest caretaking and can attend extra apprenticeship days as Leaders-in-Training (LIT).
+They can also choose four free weeks of optional Leader-in-Training Summer Day Camps.
 Scheduling for LIT days is arranged with program mentors.

 Required Certifications